 Day Nine: Mweka Camp (3,100m/10,170ft) to Mweka Gate (1,500m/4,920ft)

 Elevation Loss: 1,600 meters, 5,250 feet.

 After breakfast, finish the trek with a descent to Mweka Gate.
 Your last hike on Kilimanjaro is a beautiful one, passing through Kilimanjaro’s cloud forest.
-MA vehicles will be waiting at the lower station of Mweka Gate to take you back to Arusha/Moshi.
+Our vehicles for transfer arrive at Mweka Gate to take you back to Arusha/Moshi.